Street names in Barcelona: Middle Ages

 After the fall of the Roman Empire and until the formation of the Catalan counties, there were several conquests and the passage of successive civilizations, from the Visigoths and the Arabs to a period of integration into the Carolingian Empire.
 At this time Barcelona was constituted as a county and later became part of the Crown of Aragon, and the political and economic center of the Principality of Catalonia, becoming an important maritime and commercial axis of the Mediterranean Sea.
 The city grew from the primitive urban nucleus — what is today the Gothic Quarter — and in the 14th century, El Raval district emerged.
 Barcelona then had about 25,000 inhabitants.

 The medieval streets were short and narrow, without any planimetry and laid out at the whim of the landowners.
-The first known names were usually toponymic in nature, referring to features of the terrain or some kind of geographical feature: streets such as Arenas, Cantos, Arcos, Arcos de Junqueras, Balsas de Sant Pere or Rec.
+The first known names were usually toponymic in nature, referring to features of the terrain or some kind of geographical feature: streets such as Arenas, Cantos, Arcs, Arcs de Junqueras, Balsas de Sant Pere or Rec.
 Many others referred to water wells, such as the streets Pou de la Cadena, Pou de la Figuera, Pou de l'Estany and Pou Dolç.

 In a following phase, several streets were named with anthroponyms, names or surnames of characters or families, generally landowners.
 Some examples are Amargós, Avinyó, Bellafila, Bertrellans, Caçador, Copons, Esquirol, Estruc, Ferlandina, Fonollar, Lledó, Marquet, Mònec, Montcada, Montjuïc -from which Montjuïc del Carme and Montjuïc del Bisbe are derived-, Petritxol, Picalquers, Regomir, Requesens, Robador, Serra or Tarròs streets.

-Numerous streets were also baptized with religious names, either saints (hagiotoponyms) or invocations from convents and monasteries; some examples would be: San Antonio Abad, San Pablo, San Olegario, Santa Madrona, San Agustín, Santa Mónica, San Paciano, Santa Eulalia, San Severo, Bonsuccés, San Honorato, San Miguel, Ave María, Trinidad, San Francisco, Merced, Santa Lucia, Valldonzella, Santa Catalina, Montalegre, San Cucufate, Egipcíacas, San Vicente, Carmen, Pie de la Cruz, Elisabets, Santa Ana, Jerusalén, Magdalenas, San Pedro (Alta, Baja and Mediana), Montsió, etc.
+Numerous streets were also baptized with religious names, either saints (hagiotoponyms) or invocations from convents and monasteries; some examples would be: Sant Antoni Abat, Sant Pau, Sant Oleguer, Santa Madrona, Sant Agustí, Santa Mònica, Sant Pacià, Santa Eulàlia, Sant Sever, Bonsuccés, Sant Honorat, Sant Miquel, Ave Maria, Trinitat, Sant Francesc, Mercè, Santa Llúcia, Valldonzella, Santa Catalina, Montalegre, Sant Cugat, Egipcíaques, Sant Vicenç, Carme, Pey de la Crer, Elisabets, Santa Anna, Jerusalem, Magdalenes, Sant Pere (Alta, Baixa and Mitjana), Montsió, etc.

 Another large number of streets come from trades and guilds, which used to be grouped by zones.
 The streets Abaixadors ("shearers"), Agullers ("hole makers"), Argenteria ("silversmiths"), Assaonadors ("shellers"), Boters ("coopers"), Brocaters ("brocateros"), Canvis Vells and Canvis Nous ("cambistas"), Carders ("carders"), Corders ("corders"), Cotoners ("cotoners"), Dagueria ("cutlers"), Escudellers ("potters"), Esparteria ("esparteria"), Espaseria ("sword making"), Flassaders ("manteros"), Freneria ("frenería"), Mercaders ("mercaders"), Mirallers ("mirror makers"), Tallers ("cutters"), Tapineria ("tapineria"), Traginers ("muleteers") and Vidrieria ("glass makers").